When Do You Want To Go?

 The Inca trail tops the lists of the world's best treks.
 It is the most iconic multi-day trek in Peru's Sacred Valley and with good reason.
 Following in the footsteps of the Incas you will begin the trek from just outside the ancient town of Ollantaytambo, walking and camping for 4 days and 3 nights.
 On the last day you reach Machu Picchu's sun gate, just as the sun begins to rise.
 There are shorter and longer routes available should you prefer.
 You will pass through beautiful mountains, cloud forest and see countless Incan ruins, you can see our example itinerary for more details.

-Although not as widley known as the Inca Trail, the Salkantay and Lares treks are equally spectacular.
+Although not as widely known as the Inca Trail, the Salkantay and Lares treks are equally spectacular.
 These less travelled paths make for a quieter and more intimate journey, veteran trekkers are likely to prefer the longer and more challenging 5 day Salkantay trek which takes in 15 different ecosystems, whilst those after an immersive cultural experience will enjoy the authentic encounters with Andean people on the Lares route.
+You can learn more about the three Machu Picchu treks in our trekking guide.
 Whichever, trek you choose in Peru you are sure to enjoy the stunning views along the way.
 If you would like to trek and prefer more luxurious accommodation instead of camping, there are also plenty of options in the Sacred Valley to choose from including the Mountain Lodges of Peru and Explora Sacred Valley.